Tykhyy's Conjecture on finite mapping class group orbits: Examples of finite mapping class group orbits

-Lemma~\ref{lem:discrete-elliptic-representation-has-discrete-orbit} relates the discreteness of a representation with the discreteness of the corresponding mapping class group orbit.
+Corollary~\ref{cor:discrete-rep-discrete-orbit} relates the discreteness of a representation with the discreteness of the corresponding mapping class group orbit.
 This result can be seen as an analogue of a theorem by Previte--Xia and Golsefidy--Tamam which says that (under certain conditions) dense $\SU(2)$-representations have dense mapping class group orbits~\cite{previte-xia-1, previte-xia-2, golsefidy-tamam}.

-\begin{cor} The conjugacy class of a discrete DT representation always belongs to a finite mapping class group orbit inside $\RepDT{\alpha}$. \end{cor} \begin{proof} We know from Lemma~\ref{lem:discrete-elliptic-representation-has-discrete-orbit} that the orbit of a discrete DT representation is a closed and discrete subset of $\RepDT{\alpha}$.
+\begin{cor} The conjugacy class of a discrete DT representation always belongs to a finite mapping class group orbit inside $\RepDT{\alpha}$. \end{cor} \begin{proof} We know from Corollary~\ref{cor:discrete-rep-discrete-orbit} that the orbit of a discrete DT representation is a discrete and closed subset of $\RepDT{\alpha}$.
 Since $\RepDT{\alpha}$ is compact, the orbit is finite. \end{proof}

 It's possible to obtain examples of discrete DT representations (with infinite image) from certain representations with finite image inside $\SU(2)$.
 The procedure is known as an Okamoto transformation (Section~\ref{sec:finite-orbit-n=4}).
-An example of this process applied to representations with image contained in a finite octahedral subgroup of $\SU(2)$ is described by Boalch in~\cite[Section 5]{boalch-finite-image}.
-Another way to construct discrete DT representations is by finding triangle chains that fit well on a triangular tessellation of the hyperbolic plane.
-This was the case for the triangle chain described in Example~\ref{ex:example-Dehn-twist-action}.
+An example of this process applied to representations with image contained in a finite octahedral subgroup of $\SU(2)$ is described by Boalch in~\cite[Section 5]{boalch-finite-image}. \cm{Another way to construct discrete DT representations is from a Coxeter tessellation of the hyperbolic plane which consists of a tiling generated by reflections in the sides of a geodesic triangle with interior angles $(\pi/p, \pi/q, \pi/r)$ for some positive integers $p,q,r$ satisfying $1/p + 1/q + 1/r<1$.
+We'll call it a \emph{$(p,q,r)$-tessellation}.} \begin{ex} \cm{Given such a tessellation, assume that we can construct a triangle chain $T$ that satisfies the angle and orientation properties of Lemma~\ref{lem:properties-triangle-chains} and which ``fits well'' within the tessellation, meaning that it satisfies the following properties: \begin{itemize} \item The exterior vertices and the shared vertices of $T$ are vertices of the tessellation; \item The interior angles at each vertex of $T$ are integer multiples of the tessellation angle at the vertex. \end{itemize} Note that we don't require the sides of the triangles in $T$ to align with the tessellation edges.
+When such a $T$ exists, then the image of the associated DT representation is a subgroup of the rotation triangle group associated to the tessellation (Section~\ref{sec:triangle-groups}), hence a discrete subgroup of $\psl$.
+In particular, the mapping class group orbit of the conjugacy class of this representation is finite by Corollary~\ref{cor:DT-discrete-implies-finite-orbit}.
+Below are two examples of chains of two triangles fitting well on a $(2,3,7)$-tessellation.